Converg3nce/matic-docs/docs/develop/ethereum-matic/pos/eth-deposit-withdraw.md

 image: https://matic.network/banners/matic-network-16x9.png
 ---

-This tutorial uses the Matic Testnet ( Mumbai ) to demonstrate the asset transfer to and fro the two blockchains.
+This tutorial uses the Matic Testnet ( Mumbai ) which is mapped to the Goerli Network to demonstrate the asset transfer to and fro the two blockchains.
 An **important thing to be noted** while following this tutorial is that you should always use a Proxy address whenever it is available.
 For eg. The **RootChainManagerProxy** address has to be used for interaction instead of the **RootChainManager** address.
-The **address, ABI** and other deployment details of the PoS bridge contracts can be found [here](/docs/develop/ethereum-matic/pos/deployment).
+The **PoS contract addresses, ABI, Test Token Addresses** and other deployment details of the PoS bridge contracts can be found [here](/docs/develop/ethereum-matic/pos/deployment).

+**Mapping your assets** is necessary to integrate the PoS bridge on your application.
+You can submit a mapping request [here](/docs/develop/ethereum-matic/submit-mapping-request).
+But for the purpose of this tutorial, we have already deployed the **Test tokens** and Mapped then on the PoS bridge.
+You may need it for trying out the tutorial on your own.
+You can request the desired Asset from the [faucet](https://faucet.matic.network/).
+If the test tokens are unavailable on the faucet, do reach us on [discord](https://discord.gg/er6QVj)

+In the upcoming tutorial, every step will be explained in detail along with a few code snippets.
+However, you can always refer to this [repository](https://github.com/maticnetwork/matic.js/tree/v2.0.2/examples/POS-client) which will have all the **example source code** that can help you to integrate and understand the working of PoS bridge.

 ## High Level Flow